Theatre Costume Making

 A photoshoot during the final week is a chance for students to enjoy themselves, have their hair and make up done vintage style and allow them to reflect on all the fantastic costumes they have created.

 A public showcase of work is exhibited on the final weekend.

 Field trips are arranged to local and national fabric and haberdashery suppliers and museum collections.
 Recent trips include: fabric shopping at Yorkshire Mills and London, visiting costume collections at the York Castle Museum private collection and Temple Newsham Textile Gallery and Victoria & Albert Museum.

 On successful completion of the course, all students are offered at least 1 work placement of between 2 and 6 weeks duration.
 Opportunities differ each year but most placements happen at Theatres in support of the College which include; Scottish Opera, Manchester Royal Exchange, Sheffield Crucible, West Yorkshire Playhouse, Stoke New Vic, Derby Playhouse, London New Vic, Oldham Coliseum, York Theatre Royal.

 Students may also have the opportunity to return to the college on graduation to work as wardrobe assistants on freelance projects.
-Recent Productions have included The Hypocrite (Hull Truck/RSC) Cinderella (York Theatre Royal), ‘Blind Angel’ (ITV), ‘Strictly Ballroom’ and ‘Chitty Chitty Bang Bang’ (WYP), ‘Blood and Chocolate’ (York), The Mystery Plays (York), constructing period uniforms for the London Transport Museum and Eltham Palace and interpreting 18th century occupational costume for the National Trust.
+Recent Productions have included Oliver Twist (Hull Truck) Sleeping Beauty (London Paladium), ‘Blind Angel’ (ITV), ‘Strictly Ballroom’ and ‘Chitty Chitty Bang Bang’ (WYP), ‘Blood and Chocolate’ (York), The Mystery Plays (York), constructing period costume for Scarborough museum and art gallery, costume and uniforms for Eltham Palace, London and interpreting 18th century occupational costume for the National Trust.